 If you switch to the Sidebar tab, you can also customize the list of items you see within a Finder window.

 This gives you a great way to access disks and other folder shortcuts from any Finder window.

 The second method to create a desktop shortcut involves the use of keyboard shortcuts.

-Note: sometimes you may unwillingly copy or move the entire folder instead of creating its shortcut.
-If that’s the case, simply undo the move by pressing Command + Z and follow the procedure again.
+Sometimes you may copy or move the entire folder instead of creating its shortcut.
+If this happens to you, you’re able to undo the move by pressing Command + Z. From there, you can follow the process again.

 Older macOS versions (pre-Catalina) also used the Command + L keyboard shortcut to create an alias in the same location.
 Of course, you can then move the alias around as you would any other file on your system.

 Desktop shortcuts are great for curating your most used files, folders, and apps in one place.
 It’s not the only use, but it’s one that can give you more efficiency and productivity.

 While this tutorial only covers how to create desktop shortcuts on macOS, there are many other efficient ways to use your Mac.
 For example, you can snap or split screen windows in macOS and keep application windows “always on top”.